tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # branches #
-commits don't "belong to" branches, there's nothing in the commit metadata about branches
+commits don't &#8220;belong to&#8221; branches, there's nothing in the commit metadata about branches

 !SLIDE
 # branches #